linneman/java-repl-integration/README.md

 The nrepl client is implemented in Clojure well and uses the very same build system Leingingen.
 Here is how to use it:

-* inside a shell make 'repl-client' your current directory
-* build and run a standalone application with the commands
+Inside a shell make 'repl-client' your current directory and build and run a standalone application with the commands:

     $ lein uberjar
     $ java -jar target/repl-client-1.0.0-SNAPSHOT-standalone.jar -l <port>